News | Sign Up | A LEVER FOR SCALE

 Michigan uses an annual budget.
 The legislature must pass a balanced budget, but it can carry a deficit over into the following year.
 Michigan also limits total authorized debt incurred by the state.

-Political Alignment: Aligned
+Political Alignment:6 Aligned

-During the 2024 session, the state’s Senate and House were both Democrat controlled.
-The state’s Governor was also a Democrat.5
+During the legislative session, the state’s Senate was Democrat controlled and the House was Republican controlled.
+The state’s Governor was a Democrat.

-Types of Common Ballot Measures Available:6 Six
+Types of Common Ballot Measures Available:7 Six

 • Legislature-Initiated Constitutional Amendments – A constitutional amendment that appears on a state’s ballot as a ballot measure because the state legislature in that state voted to put it before the voters.